Board of Trustees for 2016-2018:

 Veronica Salcedo is a social studies teacher at Bayside High School in Virginia Beach, VA.
 After earning her BA in History from The College of William & Mary, Veronica collaborated with the Filipino American National Historical Society of Hampton Roads on two local oral history books documenting the experiences of first generation Filipino elders.
 In 2004, she was recognized by the Francis Land House Chapter of the Daughters of the American Revolution as the Outstanding History Teacher.
 Veronica co-founded the BHS Asian American Association and Gay Straight Alliance.
 She has served as past chapter president of FANHS-HR.

-Vicky Santos was a social work practitioner in social services and mental health for many years before starting Santos Associates, providing cultural diversity training and consultation to both the public and private sectors as well as organizational needs assessments.
-She was featured speaker for the Silicon Valley Conference on “The Workplace of the 90’s,” was keynote speaker for the Governor’s Conference on the Older Worker, and chaired the Diversity and Business Connection Panel of the Third Annual National Diversity Conference in Chicago, presenting her paper Making the Business Case for Diversity Programs: Strategies for Positioning, Marketing and Selling Diversity in Companies/Organizations.
-She was co-founder and first executive director of Filipinos for Affirmative Action (now Filipino Advocates for Justice) in Oakland, CA., co-founder and past chairperson of Asian Community Mental Health Services, interim director for the Asian Women’s Shelter in San Francisco, interim director for the Bay Area Tri-Cities’ domestic violence agency Shelter against Violent Environments (SAVE), and past chairperson of SAVE’s strategic planning committee.
+Vicky Santos a social work practitioner in social services and mental health for many years, started Santos Associates, providing cultural diversity training and consultation to both the public and private sectors.
+She was featured speaker for the Silicon Valley Conference on “The Workplace of the 90’s,” was keynote speaker for the Governor’s Conference on the Older Worker, and chaired the Diversity and Business Connection Panel of the Third Annual National Diversity Conference in Chicago.
+She co-founded and was first executive director of Filipinos for Affirmative Action (now Filipino Advocates for Justice) in Oakland, CA., co-founded and chaired Asian Community Mental Health Services, and was interim director for the Asian Women’s Shelter in San Francisco and the Shelter against Violent Environments (SAVE) in the Tri-Cities area.
 With her mother she co-authored Memoirs of a Manong: The Story of a Filipina-American Pioneer which was published in October 2015.
-She was FANHS East Bay’s past president from 2011 to 2013 and has been its president since 2013.
+She was FANHS East Bay’s past president from 2011 to 2016.

 Terri Torres also known as Maria Torres, has been a member of FANHS since 1995.
 She has been the Stockton Chapter president twice (2002-2003, 2006-2007), secretary from 2000 to 2017, and treasurer since 2008.
 She was a FANHS National Trustee from 2000 to 2002 and was appointed in 2018 to take the place of Trustee Mel LaGasca (who retired).
 Terri is also the current Secretary/Treasurer of the FANHS Museum since 2008.
 She has a BS degree in Accounting from CSU Stanislaus (1982) and a Multiple Subject Education certificate from CSU Stanislaus (1992).
 She is currently retired and takes care of her mother and two aunts at home.
 Her family has been in Stockton since 1916, when her grandfather, Cirilo Yongque Juanitas, arrived from the Philippines via the sugar plantations in Hawaii.
 He settled, married, and raised his family in Stockton and became an owner of several businesses in the area known as “Little Manila”.